What is Dirty Electricity?

-The main issue with these transformers is that they intermittently switch the voltage from AC to DC, which interrupts the flow of smooth sine waves and produces dirty electricity or dirty power.
+The main issue with these transformers is that they intermittently switch the voltage from AC to DC, which interrupts the flow of smooth sine waves and produces line noise or dirty power.

-Dirty electricity flows to the breaker box and then travels downstream to all outlets in your home.
+As dirty power flows to the breaker box it then travels downstream to all outlets in your home.
 Since most electronics don’t use this dirty power, it continues to move into neighbouring homes or buildings.

 Research now shows that dirty power might disrupt essential electrical functions within the body.
-Regular exposure to electropollution has often been associated with a wide range of health problems.
-It is therefore imperative to find ways to minimize your exposure to dirty electricity.
+Regular exposure to electro-pollution has often been associated with a wide range of health problems.
+It is therefore imperative to find ways to minimise your exposure to dirty electricity.

 Dirty electricity ultimately emits unsafe, and unwanted, electromagnetic frequencies (EMFs).
 These EMFs are linked to health complications and now studies show that low-level exposure can cause various diseases including mood swings, headaches, fatigue, digestive issues, asthma, heart arrhythmia, fertility issues, cancer, diabetes, etc.

-Despite a growing number of studies showing the various health risks associated with EMFs, government agencies face challenges when trying to determine whether they can find ways to minimize EMF levels.
+Despite a growing number of studies showing the various health risks associated with EMFs, government agencies face challenges when trying to determine whether they can find ways to minimise EMF levels.